4ARMED/terraform-burp-collaborator/README.md

-# Burpsuite Professional Private Collaborator Server using Terraform
+# Burpsuite Professional Private Collaborator Server using Terraform and Ansible

 ## Introduction

 This is a [Terraform](https://terraform.io/) configuration to build a [Burp Private Collaborator Server](https://portswigger.net/burp/help/collaborator_deploying.html) on an [Amazon Web Services EC2 Instance](https://aws.amazon.com/).
-It uses Terraform to create the instance and then uses our Ansible Burp Collaborator Server role from Ansible Galaxy to provision the Burp service.
+It uses Terraform to create the instance and then uses our [Ansible Burp Collaborator Server role](https://galaxy.ansible.com/4ARMED/burp-collaborator/) from Ansible Galaxy to provision the Burp service.

 Some basic awareness of the AWS API and perhaps a little Terraform is assumed but if you're playing with Burp Collaborator you are hopefully technical enough to muddle through if not.
 Ping us questions if you get stuck [@4ARMED](https://twitter.com/4armed).